Free Consultation 877.583.2524

 We do not handle social security disability claims

-Nationwide Leaders in Disability Insurance Law
+We Are a Nationwide Leader in Disability Insurance Law

-Orthopedic Disability Claims
+Orthopedic Disability Insurance Claims Attorneys

 Orthopedic issues are among the top five reasons that Americans file claims for long-term disability insurance benefits.
 Arthritis and back pain comprise a third of all disability claims.
 Severe arthritis can limit the ability to use fine motor skills (writing, typing, performing surgery, dentistry, using scientific or medical equipment).
-A painful back issue or hip disability can destroy a worker’s ability to perform any tasks that require movement or lifting, but they can also prevent a business person from travelling to meetings and interfere with their cognitive abilities.
+A painful back issue or hip disability can destroy a worker’s ability to perform any tasks that require movement or lifting, but they can also prevent a business person from traveling to meetings and interfere with their cognitive abilities.

 You’re in Good Hands –